-- Draft the Present Levels of Academic Achievement and Functional Performance (PLAAFP) in the SuccessEd system.
-The information should be entered in both SE IEP Goals and SE Manager.
+- 1. Draft the Present Levels of Academic Achievement and Functional Performance (PLAAFP) in the EmpoWEr system.
 If there are multiple special education teachers involved, the Special Education Case manager should gather information from all teachers and input the PLAAFPs.
 The critical part of the PLAAFP section is to ensure that the ARD committee has meaningful and current data to assist in writing appropriate IEP goals and objectives. - 2.
-Prepare the draft IEP measurable annual goals in SE IEP Goals, based on appropriate evaluation (remember the general education teacher(s) to the extent appropriate, should participate in the development, review, and revision of the student's IEP). - 3.
-Send draft IEP goals/objectives to the parent at least one week prior to ARD meeting (if there are multiple special education teachers involved, the special education case manager should coordinate this effort). - 4.
+Prepare the draft IEP measurable annual goals in the software system, based on appropriate evaluation (remember the general education teacher(s) to the extent appropriate, should participate in the development, review, and revision of the student's IEP). - 3.
+Send draft IEP PLAAFP, accommodations, and goals/objectives to the parent at least one week prior to ARD meeting (if there are multiple special education teachers involved, the special education case manager should coordinate this effort). - 4.
 Use the information in the State Assessment area in Section 4 of the Special Education Administration Procedures to decide upon a recommendation for all applicable state assessments required for the student's grade level.
 Even if the recommendation is that the student will not take the state assessment, a recommendation should be prepared along with relative data to support the recommendation. - 5.
 Decide which academic and supplementary supports will be recommended to the ARD Committee.
 This recommendation should be prepared along with relative data to support the recommendation.